-Select Choir is an advanced choir offering.
-This small vocal ensemble will sing and perform a mostly a cappella repertoire and will be featured in all of the concert choir performances, as well as additional community performances and/or singing competitions.
+Select Choir is an advanced and auditioned choir offering.
+Students should expect to sing mostly a cappella repertoire and will be featured in all of the concert choir performances, as well as additional community performances and/or singing competitions.
 All after school and evening rehearsals and performances are mandatory.
-Costs to students may include concert attire for first year participants (approximately \$85).
 Overnight trips are not mandatory, but it is our goal to allow every student to participate regardless of their financial situation.
 There will be fundraising opportunities.